Google Ads

 If Bahamians were genuine about wanting to exorcise Haitian people, that would require draconian measures like strict penalties for Bahamians hiring undocumented workers.
 The sacrifice would be a culture where people would spy on neighbours and employees would spy on their employers.

 Let us stop kidding ourselves.
 Most of the nationalist outcry is just rhetoric.
 It does not reflect the desires of the private sector, the practice of our people, and it does not reflect our true economic interests.
 The government can vouch for that.
-The trade in foreign labour in the Bahamas is a lucrative business.
+The trade in foreign labour in The Bahamas is a lucrative business.
 The government's coffers are kept fat by the millions paid annually for work permits.

 Sixty years ago, pioneers in the agriculture sector knew we could not thrive without foreign labour.
 There was a reason why.
 The Bahamas has 326,000 acres of arable land.
 According to Dr Newry, it would require two workers per acre to fully exploit this resource commercially.
 That translates to every single Bahamian in the country needing to take an interest in agriculture, supplemented by an abnormally high birthrate, and steroid aided child development.